silshack/fall2013/schedule.markdown

 * In class: Use and customize Emacs

+* In class: More command line git

 Wednesday Oct 9th: Graphical Text Editors - IDLE, SublimeText, Eclipse, others?

 * In-Class: Voluntary demos

 * In-Class: Picking your favorite text editor

+* In-class: More command line git

 ### Week 9: Problem Solving with Libraries and Frameworks